 - Having an on-site customer so you don't have to write extensive specs is extremely risky because, if they leave, they take all domain knowledge away with them

 - Pair programming locks up twice as much resources as solo programming.
 Pair programming is useful for solving complex problems, but solving complex problems is very rare in everyday development in 90% of companies.
-Plus, not everyone like to work in pair and it’s more difficult to achieve state of flow.
+Plus, not everyone likes to work in pair and it's more difficult to achieve the state of flow.

 - Refactoring and unit testing is not a substitute for thoughtful design, modeling, and software architecture.